 When we moved to Brisbane, our twin boys were four and our VERY headstrong daughter had just turned two a few days before.
 The idea of travelling for 24 hours with three pre-schoolers terrified me.
 I was convinced we’d lose someone in the terminal.
 I had no idea how everyone would settle on the plane.
 I wasn’t looking forward to juggling all of our luggage at the airport (which was way more than you’d take on an average long hail holiday!).
 I didn’t know what to pack for the flight for a long haul with kids as we’d only travelled short-haul with toddlers before.
 I didn’t know how any of us were going to get any sleep…

-I spent hours Googling travel gadgets for kids, baby travel gadgets and travel gadgets for toddlers.
-I wanted to find as many tips for travelling with toddlers and long haul flight tips or products that would make travel with kids easier for our flight to Australia as calm and stress-free as possible.
-I ended up buying plenty of travel toys for toddlers and lots of extra things that were supposed to make flying with a toddler (or three) easier!
+I spent hours Googling travel gadgets for kids, toddler plane activities and how to entertain a toddler on a plane.
+I wanted to find as many tips for travelling with toddlers and long haul flight tips as I could.
+My grand plan was to be as prepared as possible to make flight to Australia as calm and stress-free as possible.
+I ended up buying plenty of travel toys for toddlers, kids’ airplane games and lots of extra things that were supposed to make flying with a toddler (or three) easier!

 I learnt so much after making that journey and I’d love to share some of that here – both our successes and our mistakes.
-Read on to find out what to pack in your travel bag for Australia, what not to take, travel tips and tricks and learn about some of my favourite travel gadgets which can make flying with a baby or toddler easier.
+Read on to find out what to pack in your travel bag for Australia, what not to take, flying to Australia tips and tricks and learn about some of my favourite travel gadgets which can make flying with a baby or toddler a little easier.
 If you don’t have time to read the whole thing, you can sign up to access my FREE resources library which contains my hand luggage packing list here.

 This post about surviving long haul travel with toddlers contains affiliate links